Helen of Troy: Fate

 Helen returned to Sparta and lived with Menelaus, where she was encountered by Telemachus in Book 4 of The Odyssey.
-As depicted in that account, she and Menelaus were completely reconciled and had a harmonious married life—he holding no grudge at her having run away with a lover and she feeling no restraint in telling anecdotes of her life inside besieged Troy.
+She and Menelaus were seemingly reconciled and had a harmonious married life—he holding no grudge at her having run away with a lover and she feeling no restraint in telling anecdotes of her life at Troy.

 According to another version, used by Euripides in his play Orestes, Helen had been saved by Apollo from Orestes and was taken up to Mount Olympus almost immediately after Menelaus' return.
-A curious fate is recounted by Pausanias the geographer (3.19.11–13), which has Helen share the afterlife with Achilles.
+She was then made a sea goddess who watches over sailors alongside her brothers, Castor and Pollux.
+A curious fate is recounted by Pausanias (3.19.11–13), which has Helen share the afterlife with Achilles.

-Pausanias also has another story (3.19.9–10): "The account of the Rhodians is different.
-They say that when Menelaus was dead, and Orestes still a wanderer, Helen was driven out by Nicostratus and Megapenthes and came to Rhodes, where she had a friend in Polyxo, the wife of Tlepolemus.
-For Polyxo, they say, was an Argive by descent, and when she was already married to Tlepolemus, shared his flight to Rhodes.
-At the time she was queen of the island, having been left with an orphan boy.
-They say that this Polyxo desired to avenge the death of Tlepolemus on Helen, now that she had her in her power.
-So she sent against her when she was bathing handmaidens dressed up as Furies, who seized Helen and hanged her on a tree, and for this reason the Rhodians have a sanctuary of Helen of the Tree."
+Pausanias recorded a different version of Helen's ultimate fate.
+According to him, when Menelaus died, his sons kicked Helen out of the palace, so she went to Rhodes, where an old friend of hers, Polyxo the wife of Tlepolemus, ruled.
+Tlepolemus had perished during the Trojan War leaving Polyxo a widow with a young child, so unbeknownst to Helen, Polyxo deeply resented her now.
+She pretended to receive Helen warmly, but when the queen of Sparta relaxed in a bath, she sent handmaidens dressed up as Furies to seize Helen and hang her from a tree.
+Thereafter the Rhodians worshipped her as Helen of the Tree (Helene Dendritis).
 There are other traditions concerning the punishment of Helen.
 For example, she is offered as a sacrifice to the gods in Tauris by Iphigeneia, or Thetis, enraged when Achilles dies because of Helen, kills her on her return journey.

 Tlepolemus was a son of Heracles and Astyoche.
 Astyoche was a daughter of Phylas, King of Ephyra who was killed by Heracles.
 Tlepolemus was killed by Sarpedon on the first day of fighting in the Iliad.
 Nicostratus was a son of Menelaus by his concubine Pieris, an Aetolian slave.
-Megapenthes was a son of Menelaus by his concubine Tereis, no further origin.
+Megapenthes was a son of Menelaus by his concubine Tereis, with no further origin.

 In Euripides's tragedy The Trojan Women, Helen is shunned by the women who survived the war and is to be taken back to Greece to face a death sentence.
-This version is contradicted by two of Euripides' other tragedies Electra, which predates The Trojan Women, and Helen, as Helen is described as being in Egypt during the events of the Trojan War in each.
+This version is contradicted by two of Euripides' other tragedies, Electra, which predates The Trojan Women, and Helen, as Helen is described as being in Egypt during the events of the Trojan War in each.